E. Rose Sabin

-Elenora Rose Sabin (E. Rose Sabin) is an author of fantasy and science fiction novels for adults and young adults, the most notable being A School for Sorcery, which is set in an invented world in a country called Arucadi.
+Elenora Rose Sabin (E. Rose Sabin) (January 15, 1936 – July 22, 2025) was an author of fantasy and science fiction novels for adults and young adults, the most notable being A School for Sorcery, which is set in an invented world in a country called Arucadi.
 In 1992, the novel in manuscript form won the Andre Norton Gryphon Award for the best unpublished manuscript by a new woman fantasy writer.
 Her other works include A Perilous Power, the prequel to A School for Sorcery, and When the Beast Ravens, the sequel to A School for Sorcery, all published in hardcover as Tor Books and in trade paperback as Starscape Books by Tom Doherty Associates, LLC.
 An adult science fiction novel titled Shadow of a Demon is published in ebook format and as a trade paperback by Double Dragon Publishing.